 Absolutely!
-But shouldn't then proving nonexistence of a combinatorial interpretation be just as much a "victory" as finding one?42
+But shouldn't then proving nonexistence of a combinatorial interpretation be just as much a "victory" as finding one?41 interesting results might get established along the way.

 (5) Finally, the intellectual curiosity is not to be discounted.
 The problem is clearly attractive and has led to a lot of nice results even in small special cases.
 One might reasonably argue: